Elizabeth of York: Appearance and legacy

 The symbol of the Tudor dynasty is the Tudor rose, which became a royal symbol for England upon Elizabeth's marriage to Henry VII in 1486.
 Her White Rose of York is most commonly proper to her husband's Red Rose of Lancaster and today, uncrowned, is still the floral emblem of England.

 Henry VIII owned a version of her portrait, displayed with a silk curtain, described in his inventory as a "table with the Picture of Quene Elizabeth with a Curten of yellowe & white sarceonet paned togethers".
 Her portrait may have been painted by Meynnart Wewyck.
 Pietro Torrigiano made bronze effigies of Elizabeth and Henry VII for their monument at Westminster Abbey.

 Elizabeth of York was renowned as a great beauty for her time, with regular features, tall in stature, and a fair complexion, inheriting many traits from her father and her mother Elizabeth Woodville, who was considered at one point the most beautiful woman in the British Isles.
 She inherited her father's height, most women of her generation being considerably smaller than 5 ft 6 in.

+Despite not being as controversial as her son Henry VIII, Elizabeth of York is present in English folklore.
+A popular myth indicates that the queen image on the Queen of Hearts card represents Elizabeth, as does the queen eating bread and honey at the parlour in the song "Sing a Song of Sixpence."